There’s one thing no one can do without in their kitchen, and that’s a good broth.

 What’s the best substitute for beef broth in stroganoff?

-If you don’t have any beef broth or don’t want to use it you can add some similar taste with dried shiitake mushrooms or use some of the water you get when you rehydrate your mushrooms.
+If you don’t have any beef broth or don’t want to use it you can add some similar flavor with dried shiitake mushrooms.
+Also, add some of the water you get when you rehydrate your mushrooms.
 The soy sauce/ steak sauce combination works well with Stroganoff as well.

 What’s the best beef stock substitute for shepherds pie?